ugobas/PC_ali/README.md

 mputing the shared contacts and the distance after optimal superimposition (maximizing the TM score) for all pairs of residues and obtaining a new alignments.
 Two ite rations are usually enough for getting good results.
 Optionally, for the sake of comparison, the program can target the TM score (-ali_tm), the Contact Overlap (-ali_ co) and the secondary structure superposition (-ali_ss).
+(3) Proteins with sequence identity > sim_thr are joined together, to accelerate computations and reduce the output size.
+They represent different conformations of the same protein.
+The structural similarity (divergence) between two proteins is computed as the maximum (minimum) across all the examined conformations.
+The clustering can be avoided by setting -sim_thr 1
-(3) Then, the program builds the multiple alignment based on the maximal cliques of the pairwise alignments.
-This computation does not require neither a guide tree no r gap penalty parameters and in most cases it is faster than the progressive multiple alignment.
+(4) Then, the program builds progressive multiple alignments.
+If the option -clique is set, the starting MSA is based on the maximal cliques of the pairwise alignments, which does not require neither a guide tree nor gap penalty parameters, however it can become slow for large data sets.
-(4) Finally, the program runs iteratively progressive multiple alignments using as guide tree the average linkage tree obtained with the PC_Div divergence measure of the previous step and using as starting alignment the previous multiple alignment.
-The best MSA is selected as the one with the maximum value of the average PC simila rity score.
+(5) Finally, the program runs iteratively progressive multiple alignments using as guide tree the average linkage tree obtained with the PC_Div divergence measure of the previous step and using as starting alignment the previous multiple alignment.
+The best MSA is selected as the one with the maximum value of the average PC similarity score.
-(5) The program prints the optimal MSA and the Neighbor Joining tree obtained from the corresponding PC_Div divergence measure.
+(6) The program prints the optimal MSA and the Neighbor Joining tree obtained from the corresponding PC_Div divergence measure.
+(7) If the options -print_sim or -print_div are set, the program prints in files <>.prot.sim and <>.prot.div similarity and divergence scores for the input MSA (if present) and for the final MSA.
-(6) Optionally, if -print_pdb is set, the program prints the multiple superimposition obtained by maximizing the TM score.
-(7) Furthermore, if -print_cv is set, the program computes and prints for all four divergence measures the violations of the molecular clock averaged over all possibl e outgroups identified with the Neighbor-Joining criterion, and the corresponding significance score.
+(8) If -print_pdb is set, the program prints the multiple superimposition obtained by maximizing the TM score (9) Furthermore, if -print_cv is set, the program computes and prints for all four divergence measures the violations of the molecular clock averaged over all possible outgroups identified with the Neighbor-Joining criterion, and the corresponding significance score.

-In the first pairwise phase, the program computes similarity and divergence scores for all pairs of protein structures.
-It then clusters all conformations of the same protein and computes the structural similarity (divergence) between two proteins as the maximum (minimum) across all the examined conformations.
-The similarity and divergence scores are computed for the starting alignment, for the modified pairwise alignments that target different similarity scores (TM score, contact overlap and PC_sim) and for the best multiple alignment.

 COMPILE:
 >unzip PC_ali.zip